Ashray123/Ashray123/README.md

 - 🌱 I’m currently trying to master Full Stack Web Development .
 - 👯 I’m looking to collaborate on Projects related to pretty much any domain such as Web- Development , AI/ML, Mobile Development, etc.
 - 😄 Pronouns: he/him/his
+- 💘 A talk with mom, makes me feel good and energitic.
-- ⚡ Fun fact: I am looking at You Right Now!
+- ⚡ Fun fact: I am looking at You Right Now! 😄
 <br />

 ## Tech Stack :computer: